 Currently, Hollowell is the executive director of the Storyknife Writers Residency, a residency for women writers being developed outside of Homer, Alaska.
 She is on the faculty of the Kachemak Bay Writers’ Conference and the University of Alaska Low-Residency MFA Program.
 Her work has most recently been published in Talking Rivers, Rust + Moth, Alaska Quarterly Review, Weber Studies, Terrain: A Journal of the Built and Natural Environment, Sugar House Review, and Prairie Schooner.

 Pause, Traveler, her first book-length collection, was released in 2013 by Boreal Books, an imprint of Red Hen Press.
-Her second collection Every Atom is forthcoming from the same press in 2018.
+Her second collection Every Atom was released from the same press in 2018.
 Her chapbook, Boundaries, was published in January 2018 by Dancing Girl Press.